Thamir bin Abdulaziz Al Saud: Biography

-Prince Thamir was born in 1937.
-He was the son of King Abdulaziz and Nouf bint Nawaf bin Nuri Al Shaalan.
-They married in November 1935.
-She was from the Ruwala tribe based in the northwestern Saudi Arabia, Transjordan and Syria.
-Prince Thamir had two full brothers; Prince Mamdouh and Prince Mashhur.
+Prince Thamir was born in 1937 to King Abdulaziz and Nouf bint Nawaf bin Nuri Al Shaalan, who had married in November 1935.
+Nouf bint Nawaf was from the Ruwala tribe based in the northwestern Saudi Arabia, Transjordan and Syria and was the granddaughter of Nuri Al Shalaan, the Emir of the tribe.

+Prince Thamir had two full brothers: Prince Mamdouh and Prince Mashhur.
 Prince Thamir committed suicide in 1958.

 Prince Thamir had a son, Faisal, who was among the members of the Allegiance Commission.
 Faisal bin Thamir's ex-wife is Seeta bint Abdullah, a daughter of former ruler of Saudi Arabia, King Abdullah.